 Students who have been accepted at either SFU or UBC for study in Bioinformatics can additionally apply for funding through our NSERC-CREATE grant.
 In addition to providing an increased stipend, the scholarship involves a 3 month internship.
 Students apply for the internship with their faculty sponsor.
 Note: the responsibility of completing the NSERC-CREATE application rests on their faculty sponsor.
 Details are available here.

-In addition, students are be eligible for a travel award of $500 per year.
+In addition, students are eligible for a travel award of $1000, that can be used at anytime during their degree.

 Additional funding opportunities (UBC and SFU)